thundergnat/Prime-Factor/README.md

 USAGE
 =====

-`prime-factors()` - Returns a list of all of the prime factors of a positive integer.
+`prime-factors()` - Returns the list of all of the prime factors of a positive integer.
 Results are returned in sorted order smallest to largest.

-`divisors()` - Returns a list of all the whole number divisors of an integer, including 1 and itself.
+`divisors()` - Returns the list of all the whole number divisors of a positive integer, including 1 and itself.
 Results are not guaranteed to be in any order.
 If you want ordered results, pass in the `:sort` or `:s` flag set to a truthy value.

-`proper-divisors()` - Returns a list of all the whole number divisors of an integer, including 1 but not itself.
+`proper-divisors()` - Returns the list of all the whole number divisors of a positive integer > 1, including 1 but not itself.
 Results are not guaranteed to be in any order.
 If you want ordered results, pass in the `:sort` or `:s` flag set to a truthy value.
+By definition, 1 has no proper divisors.

 BUGS
 ====